Code-Institute-Submissions/joshcallawaydev-kuppa_AugResub/README/TESTING.md

 Responsiveness
 ![Responsive testing](./images/test_images/responsive.png)
 ![Responsive testing](./images/test_images/responsive2.png)
-Some issues at small screen sizes on the add product page however this i am happy with as these features, including admin dashboard would be mainly desktop use i believe. - I have sliced text to fix this issue partially.
+Some issues at small screen sizes on the add product page however this I am happy with as these features, including admin dashboard would be mainly desktop use I believe. - I have sliced text to fix this issue partially.

 # Validators